kobertlam/kickstarter-analysis/README.md

 =COUNTIFS(Kickstarter!D:D,">=5000",Kickstarter!D:D,"<=9999",Kickstarter!F:F,"successful",Kickstarter!R:R,"plays")
 =COUNTIFS(Kickstarter!$D:$D,">=5000",Kickstarter!$D:$D,"<=9999",Kickstarter!$F:$F,"successful",Kickstarter!$R:$R,"plays")
 ```
 - Another challenge is to reduce the Excel file size.
-I found that the Excel file size is over 45M, and it is mainly due to too large of "used range" in the worksheet "Successful US Kickstarters" and "Failed US Kickstarters".
-I google the solution and found this https://www.excelefficiency.com/reduce-excel-file-size/#1_Remove_8220blank_space8221_in_your_sheets to describe how to clear the unneccessary "used range".
-Afterwards, the file size now reduced to under 3M!
+The Excel file size is over 45M, and it is mainly due to too large of "used range" in the worksheet "Successful US Kickstarters" and "Failed US Kickstarters".
+I google the solution and find this https://www.excelefficiency.com/reduce-excel-file-size/#1_Remove_8220blank_space8221_in_your_sheets to describe how to clear the unneccessary "used range".
+Afterwards, the file size now reduce to under 3M!
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?